ankaAR/bestiario5e/_creatures/mind-flayer-arcanist.md

 ### Actions

-***Tentacles.*** Melee Weapon Attack: +7 al ataque, alcance 5 ft., one creature.
+***Tentacles.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 ft., one creature.
 Hit: 15 (2d10 + 4) psychic damage.
 If the target is Medium or smaller, it is grappled (escape DC 15) and must succeed on a DC 15 Intelligence saving throw or be stunned until this grapple ends.

-***Extract Brain.*** Melee Weapon Attack: +7 al ataque, alcance 5 ft., one incapacitated humanoid grappled by the mind flayer.
+***Extract Brain.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 ft., one incapacitated humanoid grappled by the mind flayer.
 Hit: The target takes 55 (10d10) piercing damage.
 If this damage reduces the target to 0 hit points, the mind flayer kills the target by extracting and devouring its brain.

 ***Mind Blast (Recharge 5-6).*** The mind flayer magically emits psychic energy in a 60-foot cone.
 Each creature in that area must succeed on a DC 15 Intelligence saving throw or take 22 (4d8 + 4) psychic damage and be stunned for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.